Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Discussion

 In this section, we discuss the findings most important to industry practitioners.
 There are two aspects that could be of interest to industry practitioners in RP contexts: 1) not all RP criteria have an equal impact on RP decisions made, and that the impact of a criterion changes depending on where in the software development process a requirement is, and 2) to fully understand what RP criteria have an actual impact on RP, a detailed statistical analysis of used RP criteria in previous projects is needed.

 First, we found strong evidence that not all RP criteria are equal (in terms of impact on RP decisions), and that the impact of an RP criterion changes depending on how far a requirement has reached in the software development process, as presented in Sect.~\ref{Discussion_RQ1} and Sect.~\ref{Discussion_RQ2}.
-Based on the results from our statistical analysis, we identified the need to oversee how RP criteria are decided\slash selected for projects in industry.
-It might be worthwhile to consider which RP criteria should be selected for RP decisions in a project (considering that not all have an impact) and when an RP criterion should be used in the software development process.
-Our recommendation to industry practitioners is to at least consider that an RP criterion may not have an actual impact on RP decisions throughout the entire software development process, and thus select RP criteria to be used, e.g., in the beginning of the project, in the middle, and at the end of the project.
+Based on the results from our statistical analysis, we identified the need to oversee how RP criteria are decided\slash selected (i.e., which one to use) for RP decisions in projects in industry.
+Since our results show that different RP criteria have different impact depending on when the RP criterion is used (i.e., where in the software development process), it is recommended to consider development phase-specific RP criteria instead of sticking to the same criteria from the beginning to the end.
+Hence, our recommendation to industry practitioners is to at least consider that a RP criterion may not have an actual impact on RP decisions throughout the entire software development process, and thus select RP criteria to be used, e.g., in the beginning of the project, in the middle, and at the end of the project.